Spectral gap properties for linear random walks and Pareto's asymptotics for affine stochastic recursions: Introduction, statement of results

-Let $\lambda$ be a probability measure on the affine group $H$ of $V$, $\mu$ its projection on $G$, $\Sigma$ the closed subsemigroup of $H$ generated by $supp\lambda$.
-As above we assume that the semigroup $T$ generated by $supp\mu$ satisfies condition i-p, and $supp\lambda$ has no fixed point in $V$.
-If $d=1$ we assume that $\mu$ is non-arithmetic.
-We consider the affine stochastic recursion :
+Let $\lambda$ be a probability measure on the affine group $H$ of $V$, $\mu$ its projection on $G$ and $T$, $\Sigma$ as above.
+We assume that $T$ satisfies condition i-p, and $\supp\lambda$ has no fixed point in $V$.
+If $d=1$ we assume that $T$ is non-arithmetic.
+We consider the affine stochastic recursion on $V$